-The manager takes ultimate responsibility for the service and is able to demonstrate oversight of decision-making.
+The manager takes ultimate responsibility for the service and demonstrates effective oversight of decision-making.

 The manager ensures that good quality supervision and annual appraisal arrangements are in place and that staff/team meetings are regular, sufficient, and well-organised.